2004 New England Patriots season: Week 16: at New York Jets

 The Patriots bounced back from their loss very quickly.
-On the first drive of the game Chad Pennington was intercepted by Teddy Bruschi.
+On the first drive of the game Chad Pennington was intercepted by Tedy Bruschi.
 Bruschi then returned the ball 30 yards into Jets territory.
 However, the teams would exchange punts twice.
 New England then took the lead on a short Adam Vinatieri field goal.
 After the Jets punted, Brady hooked up with David Givens on a long completion, then found Daniel Graham for a touchdown just after the two minute warning.
 After another Jets punt, Brady hit Deion Branch on a long pass, setting up a Vinatieri field goal to lead 13–0 with just 7 seconds left in the half.
 Improbably, Jason Glenn then fumbled the ensuing kickoff and Tully Banta-Cain recovered for New England.
 However, the Patriots failed to take advantage when Vinatieri missed a 50-yard field goal to close the half.

 Both teams punted to start the second half.
 The Patriots then engaged in a lengthy drive to another Vinatieri field goal, giving them 16–0 lead.
 Pennington was then intercepted by Eugene Wilson who returned the punt to the Jets 15-yard line.
 Through 3 quarters, the Jets had not managed more than 5 punts and 3 turnovers.
 The Patriots took advantage, with Brady finding Branch on a 6-yard touchdown to take a 23–0 lead.
 The Jets would then manage their only score of the day on a 15-yard pass from Pennington to Santana Moss.
 The game's final 9 minutes were played scoreless, and the Patriots clinched the #2 seed in the AFC, guaranteeing a first round bye in the Playoffs.